Clinical Radiology ST3 Interview Questions 2026 | Medibuddy

 The interview is delivered remotely.
 You’ll book your slot through Oriel on a first-come-first-served basis and sign an Applicant Declaration before the session begins.
 The format is two stations of 15 minutes each, with each station subdivided into three sections per NHS England guidance.
 Panels are typically consultant radiologists.

-This station opens with questions on your experience in clinical radiology and your commitment to the specialty: what you’ve done, what you’ve learned, and why you’re applying at ST3 rather than the standard ST1 route.
+This station opens with questions on your experience in clinical radiology: what you’ve done, what you’ve learned, and why you’re applying at ST3 rather than the standard ST1 route.
 It then moves into a prioritisation exercise built around a realistic radiology on-call worklist, asking you to sequence competing requests and justify your reasoning.
 The third section is the image review component unique to radiology recruitment: you’ll interpret radiological images and articulate your reasoning out loud, demonstrating a systematic approach, differential reasoning and clear verbal delivery.
 You’re being scored on clinical judgement, structured decision-making, and depth of insight into the radiologist’s role.

 This station focuses on the professional and behavioural competencies expected of a radiology registrar, across three areas.
 The first is coping with pressure and managing uncertainty: how you stay safe and systematic when a case is ambiguous, the workload is high, or information is incomplete.
 The second is teamwork: working effectively within a multidisciplinary team, communicating with referrers, and handling disagreement constructively.
 The third is leadership: taking responsibility, escalating appropriately, and showing the judgement expected of someone stepping into a registrar role.
 Assessors are looking for safe, patient-centred reasoning and clear, professional communication rather than rehearsed phrasing.

-Across the stations, the panel is assessing the same underlying competencies the person specification names: commitment to specialty, clinical judgement, communication, professionalism, and the ability to handle pressure.
+Across the stations, the panel is assessing the six areas the format is built around: your radiology experience, prioritisation, image review, coping under pressure, teamwork and leadership.
 The final recruitment score combines the verified self-assessment (portfolio evidence) score with the total interview score.
 The MSRA is not used at ST3.
 Candidate reports suggest the evidence component may carry roughly 40% of the total, though this figure comes from unofficial applicant resources and applicants should verify the current weighting against the official RCR and NHS England guidance for their recruitment year.
 A minimum overall threshold for appointability applies, set each round on candidate performance.

 In practical terms: strong answers are structured, specific, and demonstrate that you’re already thinking like a radiology registrar.
 Generic interview technique won’t carry you.
 The panel rewards candidates who show they understand the work itself and can reason through it out loud.

-We’ve built the question bank around the way the Clinical Radiology ST3 interview is actually run: portfolio review, clinical and professional scenarios, image review, and the ethics and professionalism material that sits across them.
-It contains scenarios covering every station, including radiology-specific cases like radiation incidents, wrong-patient errors and raising concerns, with structured answers anchored in GMC Good Medical Practice and the four principles framework.
-Each scenario is written by high-scoring radiology trainees and registrars who recently sat the interview, and the bank is updated every year from candidate feedback so the content tracks what panels are currently asking.
+We’ve built the question bank around the way the Clinical Radiology ST3 interview is actually run and the six areas it assesses: Radiology Experience, Prioritisation, Image Review, Coping Under Pressure, Teamwork, and Leadership.
+It contains scenarios covering every station, from on-call worklist triage and image interpretation to radiology-specific cases like radiation incidents, wrong-patient errors and raising concerns.
+Each scenario is written by high-scoring radiology trainees and registrars who recently sat the interview, and the question bank is updated every year from candidate feedback so the content tracks what panels are currently asking.

 Structured questions on the experience the panel expects you to discuss: modalities covered, on-call exposure, procedures performed, and the Alternative Certificate competencies.
 Practise framing your experience against the 2026 person specification rather than reciting a CV.

 On-call radiology scenarios where you must triage competing requests, justify your reasoning, and handle pushback from referring clinicians.
-Each scenario targets the clinical judgement and communication the prioritisation station is designed to test.
+Each scenario targets the clinical judgement and communication the prioritisation section is designed to test.

 Walk-through practice for the specialty-specific image interpretation component, covering the systematic approach, differential reasoning and clear verbal delivery the panel marks you on.